-Next Step: Export Form Entries to CSV
+Next, Export Form Entries to CSV or Excel

 Did you know that you can export form entries in different ways?
-Check out this tutorial on how to export form entries to CSV.

 Ready to do more with your forms?
 Get started today with the easiest WordPress form builder plugin.
 WPForms Pro includes powerful entry export options and offers a 14-day money-back guarantee.